Amanjeeta21/Amanjeeta21/README.md

 ## 🚀 Featured Projects

 - **🛡️ AegisGrid :** An advanced real-time monitoring platform for digital fence security and perimeter intelligence.
-- **📚 Lendify :** A streamlined full-stack ecosystem for secure book exchange, built with robust authentication.
+- **📚 LibroLink :** A streamlined full-stack ecosystem for secure book exchange, built with robust authentication.
 - **🕌 RoyalRoutes :** A premium, responsive discovery engine showcasing the heritage and cultural gems of Rajasthan.

 ---